Complete Guide to Homemade Cleaning Solutions

 • How to Use: Spritz on surfaces and wipe with a microfiber cloth for a quick clean.

-• Storage: Keeps forever in a labeled bottle.
+• Storage: Keeps for a long time in a labeled bottle.

 Streak-Free Glass Cleaner